SarahCreager/cookie-stand/README.md

-# LAB - 06

-## Cookie Stand
+# Cookie Stand Project

-I created webpage that shows the locations of Restaraunts, listing the hour and amount of cookies sold.
-I constructed this using objects, loops, arrays, and functions.
+I created webpage that showcases Pat's Salmon Cookies.
+It contains a homepage styled with CSS, a sales page with a table that randomizes the number of cookies sold each hour for each store location with daily and hourly totals, and a form where you can input new restaurant locations into the table.

 ### Author: Sarah Creager